Egg salad stuffed avocado

-Egg salad stuffed avocado recipe prepared with ripe avocados and stuffing them with a salad of hard-boiled eggs, radish, red onion, celery, mayo (and/or yogurt), mustard, lime juice, cumin and jalapeños.
+This egg salad stuffed avocado recipe was prepared using delicious ripe avocados and stuffing them with a salad made with hard-boiled eggs, radish, red onion, celery, mayo (and/or yogurt), mustard, lime juice, cumin and jalapeños.

 - 2 tablespoons unsweetened plain yogurt